wilcer1/War-assignment/README.md

 If you want to run test on all files and linters you can use the command "make test"<br/>
 If you want to test linters on all files you can use the command "make lint"<br/>

+## If you want to get documentation

+To generate uml diagrams use the command "make pyreverse"<br/>
+the diagrams generated can be found in doc/pyreverse<br/>

 1. To generate a documentation of the code install pycco with this command "pip install pycco"
 2. Then use this command "pycco *.py" to generate the documentation!

+To get documentation you can also use the command "make pdoc"<br/>
+the generated documents can be found in doc/pydoc<br/>

+If you want to generate both pydoc and uml you can use the command "make doc"